 A: We shoot all of our images in full RAW format.
 We love to have full control over the images and with jpeg you can not edit the photos in post-production without damaging some of the pixels every time you do a new edit.
 Using RAW format, you get beautifully edited photos at top-notch quality.
 We deliver jpegs.

 Q: Do you touch up all the images?

 A: Yes, every single image you receive will have been through our basic post-production editing process.
-We insure that the colors and quality of your images meet our highest standards.
+We ensure that the colors and quality of your images meet our standards.
 We use the latest in digital image editing software on color calibrated displays.
 We never give an image un-edited.

 * Included in All Packages